jeffreyxparker/jeffreyxparker.github.io/_posts/2017-09-08-4-rules-of-rescue.markdown

 ## #3 Throw Before You Go

-A nice rhyme to help you remember – almost a haiku.
+A nice rhyme to help you remember.
 The essence of this rule is that you should provide the person being rescued with tools to save themselves before going into the situation.
 Before diving into water to save a drowning victim, throw a life ring.
 Before climbing down a cliff to save a child, throw a rope.
-Unfortunately, many would-be-rescuers die from jumping into the situation.
-[Here](https://www.ksl.com/?sid=44443731&nid=148) is one of many sad stories of this happening, this one from my local newspaper.
+Unfortunately, many would-be-rescuers die from jumping into the situation. **[Here](https://www.ksl.com/?sid=44443731&nid=148)** is one of many sad stories of this happening, this one from my local newspaper.
 A dead rescuer does not benefit the victim – it is only more of a problem for other rescuers.

 ![Rescurer](http://www.cbc.ca/interactives/content/images/throwing-lifesaver-1190-lg.png)